-Effective from 3 January 2021, a 10 day semi-lockdown had been imposed by the Public Health Order, which has now been extended until 28 January 2021, given the recent finding of community transmission of Covid-19 for the time first in Seychelles.
-Therefore, the Financial Services Authority (FSA) being the Registrar for International Business Companies (IBCs) and Regulator for offshore business has reverted to carrying on business on a reduced capacity by way of staff rotation.
-Therefore the FSA is continuing to encourage the use of digital modes of communication for the conduct of certain transactions such as the submission of documents for filing and settling of payments.
+The Financial Services Authority (FSA) being the Registrar for International Business Companies (IBCs) and Regulator for offshore business has reverted to providing all of its usual services during business hours.
+The FSA is still continuing to encourage the use of digital modes of communication for the conduct of certain transactions such as the submission of documents for filing and settling of payments.

-The FSA the Registrar has reverted to a reduced capacity service.
-Filings in respect of IBCs or other offshore entities I, including filings of Charges for Registration over assets of IBCs can still be carried processed but subject time delays.
+The FSA the Registrar has reverted to its normal services.
+Filings in respect of IBCs or other offshore entities, including filings of Charges for Registration over assets of IBCs are being carried out as normal.

-Searches can be conducted from the FSA and Certificates of Official Search issued, subject to slight time delays during the semi-lockdown period.
+Searches can be conducted from the FSA and Certificates of Official Search issued within the normal expected time of delivery.

-No physical file searches are available from RoC until further notice but Certificates of Official Search are now available for domestic companies upon application but for an increased cost under the New Regulations.
+Physical file searches have now resumed at RoC but under strict guidelines and Certificates of Official Search are available for domestic companies upon application but for an increased cost under the New Regulations.

 CGS for IBCs is available from the FSA as usual – these can be commissioned by e-mail to FSA and physical collection of the CGS must be arranged by the applicant.